To help you Explore More of the Central Queensland Highlands, we’ve compiled a list of our favourite things to do.

-Carnarvon Gorge National Park
+1. Carnarvon Gorge National Park

 Rising abruptly above the flat plains of the Bowen Basin, this beautiful national park is characterised by rugged cliffs, spectacular views, diverse wildlife, waterfalls and swimming holes.
 Blackdown is the traditional home of the Ghungalu people and rock art throughout the park reminds us of their connection to the land.
 The site also boasts picnic areas, campsites, nature and cultural walks, and a 4WD loop.
 Find out more here.

-Pull in to the nearby town of Blackwater – known as the coal mining capital of Queensland – to explore its world-class International Coal Centre and book a fascinating guided tour of the area’s mines.
+Call into Blackwater – known as the coal mining capital of Queensland – to explore its world-class International Coal Centre and book a fascinating guided tour of the area’s mines.
 Find out more here.

-Capella & the Peak Range
+6. Capella + the Peak Range

-Explore the Central Highlands’ agricultural and pastoral history at the Capella Pioneer Village.
+Explore More of the Central Queensland Highlands’ agricultural and pastoral history at the Capella Pioneer Village.
 Its centrepiece is the 1869 “Peak Downs” Homestead, complete with historical and vintage farm machines, many of which are still in working order.
 Meander along the parklands and discover the Australian Light Horse Monument.
 Take a drive through farmland countryside and take in the beauty of The Peaks, a chain of prominent and picturesque mountains.
 Find out more here.

-Springsure & Minerva Hills
+8. Springsure + Minerva Hills